imitelis/Birth_Query_Network/README.md

 # Birth Query Network

-## To Dos
+## The Dones

-### To Do (the bare minimum):
+### Done (the stack):
   *  The assigned BigQuery read-only database.
-V
   *  A graphical web frontend written in Javascript or Typescript.
-V
       *  Use either Vue or a React framework.
   *  A backend written in Python or Java.
-V
       *  If you are using Python, you should use either Flask or Django.
       *  If you are using Java, you should use either Spring Boot or Dropwizard.
   *  Your own read-write database.
 This can be either by MySQL or PostgreSQL.
 This is where you will store all state specific to your application.
-V
   *  A Docker compose file that runs the application.
-V
       *  It should run a minimum of 3 containers: your frontend, your backend, and a database.

 (remember to fill this form: https://docs.google.com/forms/d/e/1FAIpQLScSBvVtvT9mNeO_FgVrodAymHYmSE4dXrNndiA96farYuWYOQ/viewform) before the deadline!!!

-### To Do (functionalities):
+### Done (the functions):
-  *  Visual Summary of Queried Data V
+  *  Visual Summary of Queried Data
-  *  Save Query With Name, Username, and Comment V
+  *  Save Query With Name, Username, and Comment
-  *  Show All Saved Queries V
+  *  Show All Saved Queries
-  *  Comment on Query D
+  *  Comment on Query
-  *  Select Saved Query V
+  *  Select Saved Query
-  *  Persistence V
+  *  Persistence
-  *  Multiplayer Functionality V
+  *  Multiplayer Functionality

 ### To Do (if time smiles):
-  *  Functional tests (httpx and pytest with mock DB) <- ended highly problematic due that dependencies between `httpx` and `starlette`, review below
+  *  Functional tests in the backend (httpx and pytest with mock DB) <- ended highly problematic due that dependencies between `httpx` and `starlette`, review below
+  *  Unit tests in the frontend (jest) <- ended highly problematic again, our react query contexts complicate testing isolated components, review below
   *  E2E tests (Cypress)